[image]

 3. Run the app's COPY

 In both selection steps, you're choosing a folder on the destination to host the content copy: FROM's content folder is added to TO as a new subfolder.
-If your content lives on your phone initially, do the same as above, but swap PC and phone roles: copy phone to USB, then USB to PC.
+If your content instead lives on your phone initially, do the same as above, but swap PC and phone roles: copy phone to USB, then USB to PC.

 Either way, the net result makes your content folder the same on your PC, phone, and USB drive.
 This first copy may be slow because it has to perform a full byte-for-byte copy, but later syncs will be much faster because they'll update TO only for changes in FROM.